Find a Doctor

 In the weeks and months that followed, Tim found that he was becoming his old self again.
 And most importantly, his seizures completely stopped.

 Following graduation, Tim was hired as an engineer for a cell phone tower company.
 And although he can’t box anymore, Tim has few restrictions with what he’s able to do.

 “Since the surgery, I’ve felt great and am able to do basically whatever I want, except for getting hit repeatedly in the head,” he says with a laugh.
-“Dr. Richardson and his team basically got me to where I am today.
+“The UPMC team basically got me to where I am today.
 I don’t think I could be working full time and leading my life the way I want to without them.”

 Our patient stories profile a number of patients who have had minimally invasive brain surgery at UPMC.
 Although everyone's care experience is unique, we hope that sharing these stories will help other prospective patients and their families better understand these procedures and their potential benefits.